 After creating a blog, I realize that my writing style will change as time marches forward.
 Five years later, it did.
 Blogging has given me confidence but it also helped me recognize the flaws which can be corrected by patiently rearranging my sentence structures and use a set of terms to make my posts flow smoothly.

-Remember, we shall not fear our writing styles but take the time to critique it and combine your stories in a unique manner.
+Remember, we shall not become ashamed of our writing styles but take the time to critique it and combine your stories in a unique manner.
 Secondly, ask relatives and peers to evaluate your work.
 The final step is to receive constructive criticism, learn from your mistakes and grow as a blogger.”

 “What’s your purpose for creating a blog?
 Did you create one to expand upon your writing skills?
 Perhaps sign up and use it as an online journal to vent out your frustrations?